 4.4 NDT Life-cycle management

+An NDT function instance is a manageable object that provides simulation and emulation capabilities for specific network scenarios.
 An NDT may have multiple simulation/emulation jobs (here called NDT jobs) each considering a different network scenario and use case.
-An NDT function instance is a manageable object that provides simulation and emulation capabilities for specific network scenarios.

-The NDT is an object that can be managed, the LCM includes two aspects: the LCM of the NDT function instance and the LCM of the NDT job instances.
-Accordingly, the following capabilities are included:
+Accordingly,, the LCM includes two aspects: the LCM of the NDT function instance and the LCM of the NDT job instances.
+The following capabilities are included:

-- NDT function creation: The MnS producer who provides the NDT simulation/emulation capabilities creates an NDT function instance that is capable to model a specific scenario.
+- NDT function creation: The MnS producer who provides the NDT simulation/emulation capabilities creates an NDT function instance that is capable of modelling a specific scenario.

 - NDT job instantiation: NDT MnS producer receives the request to create a job.
 The NDT MnS producer instantiates and executes the simulation/emulation for this job, which is an NDT job instance.
 The NDT job instance can be configured by the MnS consumer at any time.